statmike/statmike.github.io/_posts/2020-05-01-sas_fizzbuzz.md

       cpu time            0.01 seconds
 ```

 The view of the resulting `mycas.FizzBuzz` data set found below is filtered to see just the 14th value of `i` evaluated on each thread.
 It is clear that each thread evaluates a different range of values for `i`.
 With a little bit of integer math, the data step evaluates 370,000 `i` values rather than the single-threaded approach with 10,000 and achieves a runtime that is nowhere near 370 times longer.
-Parallelism with just 4 more code statements, of which two are not required!
+Parallelism with just 4 more code statements, of which two are optional!

 ![](../images/blog/fizzbuzz/fizzbuzz_cas3.png)

 ---
 ### Orchestrating threads to work together
 This next extension of the code uses more integer arithmetic to spread the range of `i` evenly across all the threads rather than just asking each thread to work on a fixed range.
-Remember that a thread in CAS is dedicated to a computing core, so this is an optimal division of work and not just creating separate processes and letting an operating system manage contention for resources.
+Remember that a thread in CAS allocates to a computing core, so this is an optimal division of work and not just creating separate processes and letting an operating system manage contention for resources.
 By knowing the number of threads, it is possible to evenly partition the effort for each work unit, a thread.
 If the range of `i` is not evenly divisible by the number of threads, this method adds any extras to the last thread.
 The new features in this version of the FizzBuzz code summarized and followed by the code:

 - store the range for each thread in `part_size`, the value of `i` divided by the number of threads
 - make the starting value of `i`
     - calculate the number of evaluations on lower number threads with `(thead-1) * part_size`
 - create the stopping value of `i` for the thread
     - add `part_size` to `i`
-    - if it is the last thread, `thread = &threads`, then set the stopping value to `&fbsize` so it includes any remainder from the `part_size` division
+    - if it is the last thread, `thread = &threads`, set the stopping value to `&fbsize` to ensure inclusion of any remainder from the `part_size` division

 ```sas
 /* spread the work over all threads */